PaloAltoNetworks/azure-vm-monitoring/README.md

 # Introduction
+The dynamic nature of cloud environments means security also needs to be dynamic.
+Plao Alto Networks firewalls allow for the creation of dynamic address groups which can be programatically updated via APIs to reflect the changes in your cloud environment.
+This automation is key in keeping up with the dynamic cloud environment.

-When writing firewall security policies to secure assests deployed in Azure, it makes sense to write policies that are logical.
+Also when writing firewall security policies to secure assests deployed in Azure, it makes sense to write policies that are logical.

 For example: Allow traffic from web-server running linux to db-server running windows

 This can be accomplished by harvesting ip and tag information from various cloud resources and making them available in the firewall.

+The harvested ip and tags information can then be used in Dynamic Address Groups to create dynamic security policies.
+As workloads are added or removed from the Azure Resource Group, the policy is dynamically updated.

 # The solution

-The solution uses Azure Function and harvest tags and associated IP addresses of VMs from specified Azure resource groups which are then pushed to one or more firewalls.
+The published solution uses an Azure Function and harvest tags and associated IP addresses of VMs from specified Azure resource groups and pushes them to one or more firewalls.
-Tags can then be used in Dynamic Address groups to create dynamic security policies.
-As workloads are added or removed from the Azure Resource Group, the policy is dynamically updated.

 ![alt_text](az-vm-monitoring.png)